 A great place to start is studying the open-rates and click-through rates of your welcome messages.
 If the rates are lower than you would expect, then this is a sign that you should update your welcome message to evoke more of a response from customers.

 To do this, you should A/B test different versions of your welcome message to see what works best.
 A/B testing is simply the process of creating different iterations of the same message (or whatever you are specifically looking to test) to find out which one performs better.
 Take a look at these examples…

 Version B (without an image):

 After a test period, you can measure the success of each version to see which performed best.
 You can then roll this version out the rest of your customers.

-Creating a customer onboarding strategy is the first step towards ensuring your app has a special place on your customers’ home screens.
+Creating a clearly defined mobile user onboarding strategy is the first step towards ensuring your app has a special place on your customers’ home screens.
 It also helps you nurture new leads, turning them into loyal customers that return to do business with your company time and time again.
 To find out more about how to delight your customers, download our free eBook: The Ultimate Guide on Messaging.